adaltas/node-krb5/README.md

 One of both should be given for authentication.

 * `realm`
-Kerberos realm (usually capitalize domain name).
+Kerberos realm (usually capitalized domain name).

 * `ccname` (optionnal)
 Credential cache location.
 If this is not specified, default path is taken from environment variable `KRB5CCNAME`, then from `/etc/krb5.conf`.
 Current implementation uses process environment variable and is **not thread safe**.
 Only use if you want to switch path once for all.